UWC2-APIDOC/to-do-service-au24/docs/tutorials/delete-a-user-levibeverly.md

 Use the following steps to quickly identify and delete a user from your subscriber base.
 You can perform these steps using [cURL commands](#delete-a-user-with-curl-commands) or in the [Postman application](#delete-a-user-in-postman).

+You will have to use a command-line tool to complete the tutorial.
+If you are a first-time user, we recommend using Git Bash.
+If you use a different command-line tool, you may need to adapt the provided syntax for your tool of choice.

+The tutorial will take about five minutes.

-*Note: This tutorial assumes that you have already completed the To-Do Service first-time setup process.
-If you have not, complete the steps described in [First-time setup](), then return to this tutorial.*
+_**Note:** This tutorial assumes that you have already completed the To-Do Service first-time setup process.
+If you have not, complete the steps described in [First-time setup](../before-you-start-a-tutorial.md), then return to this tutorial._

 ## Delete a user with cURL commands

-1. In your preferred command line tool (for new users, we recommend Git Bash), start the To-Do Service locally by entering the following command:
+1. In your preferred command line tool, start the To-Do Service locally by entering the following command:

     ```shell
     cd <your-github-workspace>/to-do-service/api